+We have several florists that know us and we are happy to share those names with you.
+You may also use a florist of your choice.
 Vases are available for your florist's use, but they may not leave the church property.

 Portraits, pictures, memorabilia of the deceased, other gifts of flowers and plants shall not be placed in the chapel or in the sanctuary.
 However, the family is welcome to have such remembrances present in the room where they will receive friends before or after the funeral/memorial service.
+Aditionally, poems or photos may be printed on the back of the service bulletin.